awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 You can include multiple access keys in the same configuration file by associating each set of access keys with a profile.
-For example, in your credentials file, you can declare multiple profiles:
+For example, in your credentials file, you can declare multiple profiles, as follows.

 .. code-block:: ini

     [default]
     aws_access_key_id = <YOUR_DEFAULT_ACCESS_KEY_ID>
     aws_secret_access_key = <YOUR_DEFAULT_SECRET_ACCESS_KEY>

     [test-account]
     aws_access_key_id = <YOUR_TEST_ACCESS_KEY_ID>
     aws_secret_access_key = <YOUR_TEST_SECRET_ACCESS_KEY>

     [prod-account]
     ; work profile
     aws_access_key_id = <YOUR_PROD_ACCESS_KEY_ID>
     aws_secret_access_key = <YOUR_PROD_SECRET_ACCESS_KEY>